-Human population growth, and the conflict with wildlife that results, poses a formidable threat to Africa’s vast wilderness area’s and animals.
-An ability to understand the causes of human-wildlife conflict and its effects and to deploy appropriate counter measures is vital to securing the future of this environment.
+Human population growth and the resultant conflict with wildlife poses a formidable threat to Africa’s vast wilderness areas.
+The ability to understand the causes of human-wildlife conflict and its effects, and to deploy appropriate counter measures is vital to securing the future of this environment.
 Zimbabwe’s Zambezi valley is on the front line of these human-wildlife conflict management efforts.
-The area provides the perfect opportunity to study the issues at play, engage with communities bordering on national parks, examine various anti-poaching strategies, visit community projects, understand wildlife/livestock interaction and meet influential traditional leaders.
+This program provides the perfect opportunity to study the issues at play, engage with communities bordering on national parks, examine various anti-poaching strategies, visit community projects, understand wildlife/livestock interaction and meet influential traditional leaders.

 - Recognize and discuss the various forms of human wildlife conflict and the associated challenges being faced in the Zambezi Valley.

 - Inspect, review and contrast a range of human wildlife conflict counter measures being made use of by conservation organizations in the area.

 - Examine the circumstances and worldviews of communities immediately bordering on and living with the wildlife in order to gain a first-hand understanding of the challenges they face.

 - Present on the future of vulnerable area’s such as the one visited and propose solutions for its long-term survival.